 Community engagement was undertaken in December 2017.
 Read what the community said (PDF, 96KB) and how this was used to help shape the final version of the plan.

 Where to from here?

-Mapping identifying priority planting sites for new street trees was developed with a five-year timeframe for implementation in mind.
+Mapping identifying priority planting sites for new street trees was developed with a 5-year timeframe for implementation in mind.
 Council will continue to deliver new tree plantings according to these maps until all of these sites have been planted, while also investigating new street tree sites as nominated by the community.
-Local Street Tree Strategies will be revisited in 2023 when council’s wider street tree planting priorities will be reviewed and new priority street tree planting maps produced.
+Local street tree strategies will be revisited in 2023 when council’s wider street tree planting priorities will be reviewed and new priority street tree planting maps produced.